phoopee3/wp-search-keyword-redirect/readme.txt

 If you would prefer to do things manually then follow these instructions:

-1. Upload the `wordpress-importer` folder to the `/wp-content/plugins/` directory
+1. Upload the `ww-keyword-redirect` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the Tools -> Import screen, click on WordPress

 == Changelog ==